kittim1000/3_sort/README.md

 2020.01.31 (031) 23:05:00      100 3.500 2.350 0.631    ---    --- 234.200 120.770 110.000 43.300 3.080
 ```

-Sorting is done with `qsort()`; Median-filtering is done for `foF2` and `hmF2`.
+Sorting is done with `qsort()`; Median-filtering is done for `foF2` and `hmF2` with window size 3.

-Rows with any missing data or duplication of any previous row are separated for investigation.
+Rows with any missing data or duplication of any previous row are separated for inspection.

 Result of
 ```